NathanAlcantara/sample-foundryvtt-terraform/README.md

 First you have to put inside the `files` folder the foundryvtt.zip that you can download using your license (This is a temporary mesure).

+If you want notify to discord when instance is uping or downing you need to [create a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

-After this you just initialize terraform: `terraform init` And then you can `plan` and/or `apply` to your account and see the magic working! :tada:
+After this you just initialize terraform: `terraform init` And then you can `plan` and/or `apply` to your account, inform the webhook (or just press enter) and see the magic working! :tada:

 # Migrating of a existent instance